khurramrizvi/atv11_bootanimation/README.md

 <img src=gif/atv11-fast.gif width=480 height=320>

 ### Credits & Modifications
-If you would like to use my work, feel free to do so, just <b>don't forgot</b> to provide credit to my original work <b>[this repo]</b>, as it helps me grow as a developer 😃😃.
+If you would like to use my work, feel free to do so, just <b>don't forgot</b> to provide credit to my original work <a href=https://github.com/khurramrizvi/atv11_bootanimation>[this repo]</a>, as it helps me grow as a developer 😃😃.

 ### If you like my work and want to show some ❤️, please consider giving a ⭐️ to this Repository.